MS Stena Scandinavica (1972): Service history

 In October 1998 the Saint Killian II was sold to Cape Enterprise Ltd, Panama and renamed Medina Star.
 She sailed to Piraeus, Greece, where she was laid up.

 Green Island Maritime Ltd.; Commercial Bank of Greece.

 In 2000 she was sold to Green Island Maritime Ltd, and in 2001 the Commercial Bank of Greece, but remained laid up.

-In 2002 the ship was chartered to Hellenic Mediterranean Lines, renamed Egnatia III and refitted, entering service on the Patras-Igoumenitsa-Korfu-Brindisi service in May 2003.
+In 2002 the ship was chartered to Hellenic Mediterranean Lines, renamed Egnatia III and refitted, entering service on the Patras–Igoumenitsa–Korfu–Brindisi service in May 2003.

-In June 2004 she was charted to Algérie Ferries for use on their services from Bejaia, Algiers and Oran to Marseille, and Oran to Alicante.
-After end of the charter to Algerie Ferries in January 2005 the Egnatia III was laid up at Eleusis Bay, Greece.
-In September 2007 she was sold to the scrapyard at Alang, India and was subsequently scrapped.
+In June 2004 she was charted to Algérie Ferries for use on their services from Béjaïa, Algiers and Oran to Marseille, and Oran to Alicante.
+After end of the charter to Algérie Ferries in January 2005 the Egnatia III was laid up at Eleusis Bay, Greece.
+In September 2007 she was sold to the scrapyard at Alang, India as Egnatia and was subsequently scrapped.